 A: This indicates that you are powering LinnStrument from an inadequate power source, perhaps an iPad with a non-Apple Lightning adapter or a USB hub that doesn't supply LinnStrument's required 300 mA minimum current.
 See the Hooking It Up page for more information.

 A: First, verify that LinnStrument is receiving adequate power.
 Connect your USB cable directly to your computer's USB port or to a USB power adapter.
-USB hubs--especially unpowered hubs-- often don't supply LinnStrument's minimum 300 mA or current.
+Many of the low-cost, off-brand USB hubs often don't supply LinnStrument's minimum 300 mA of current.

-If LinnStrument is getting the correct power but no lights turn on, this usually indicates that you have been powering LinnStrument from an inadequate power source, perhaps an iPad with a non-Apple Lightning adapter or a USB hub that doesn't supply LinnStrument's required 300 mA minimum current.
+If the USB jack is OK and unit isn't functioning, then it's likely that you have been powering LinnStrument from an inadequate power source, perhaps an iPad with a non-Apple Lightning adapter or a USB hub that doesn't supply LinnStrument's required 300 mA minimum current.
 You may have seen its note pad lights flash unexpectedly, an early indication of poor power.
 In this case, the power has dipped below the required minimum many times during internal writes to flash memory, and eventually LinnStrument was unable to recover.
+Or you may have tried to update the software while supplying poor power.

 To avoid this problem in future, it is important to provide LinnStrument with adequate power.
 Click the "Hooking It Up" link at left/above to learn how to insure you are providing adequate power.